 - 2. The undersigned Bidder states that full compliance with the proposed Contract Documents is maintained in this bid. - 3.
 Bidder understands that the Owner reserves the right to reject any and all bids, waive irregularities or technicalities in any bid, and accept any bid in whole or in part which is deems to be in its best interest. - 4.
-Bidder agrees that this bid shall be good and may not be withdrawn for a period of sixty (60) calendar days after the public opening and reading of the bids. - 5.
-Bidder hereby certifies: (a) that this bid is genuine and is not made in the interest of or on behalf of any undisclosed person, firm or corporation; (b) that Bidder has not directly or indirectly induced or solicited any other Bidder to put in a false or sham bid; (c) that Bidder has not solicited or induced any person, firm or corporation to refrain from bidding; and (d) that Bidder has not sought by collusion to obtain any advantage over any other quote Bidder or over the Owner; (e) that Bidder fully understands this quote solicitation and the Contract Documents in their entirety and in detail, including the Instructions to Bidder in the Project Manual, has made any inquires to the Owner as necessary to gain such understanding, and understands that Owner reserves the right to disqualify any Bidder or cancel and award, if made, to any Bidder who demonstrates less than such understanding in Owner's sole discretion, at no fault, cost, or liability whatsoever to the Owner. - 6.
-Bidder acknowledges they have included all Allowances as specified in Section 01 21 00.
+Bidder agrees that this bid shall be good and may not be withdrawn for a period of forty-five (45) calendar days after the public opening and reading of the bids. - a.
+Pricing for Alternate 01 shall be held for ninety (90) calendar days after bid day to allow time for carpet removal / wood floor assessment and Owner accepts or declines alternate. - 5.
+Bidder hereby certifies: (a) that this bid is genuine and is not made in the interest of or on behalf of any undisclosed person, firm or corporation; (b) that Bidder has not directly or indirectly induced or solicited any other Bidder to put in a false or sham bid; (c) that Bidder has not solicited or induced any person, firm or corporation to refrain from bidding; and (d) that Bidder has not sought by collusion to obtain any advantage over any other quote Bidder or over the Owner; (e) that Bidder fully understands this quote solicitation and the Contract Documents in their entirety and in detail, including the Instructions to Bidder in the Project Manual, has made any inquires to the Owner as necessary to gain such understanding, and understands that Owner reserves the right to disqualify any Bidder or cancel and award, if made, to any

+Bidder who demonstrates less than such understanding in Owner's sole discretion, at no fault, cost, or liability whatsoever to the Owner.

+6. Bidder acknowledges they have included all Allowances as specified in Section 01 21 00.